jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 It's crucial to remember that the credentials in this file are for logging into and managing **Pgpool** itself, not for connecting to the database.

-#### pool_passwd
+#### The pool_passwd file

 The pgpool_passwd file is a critical configuration file used by Pgpool to securely store the encrypted passwords for connecting to the backend Postgres database servers.
 Pgpool uses these credentials to authenticate itself to the primary and replica nodes, which is necessary for core features like replication and failover to function correctly.
 This file ensures that Pgpool can securely manage its connections to the databases without storing plaintext passwords.

-For our install, we are using AES encryption and the pool_passwd file needs to reflect that.

-#### .pgpoolkey

-The .pgpoolkey file is an optional file used to securely store a password for AES-256 encryption.
-It's a plain-text file that contains the encryption key, which is used by the pg_enc utility to encrypt and decrypt passwords.
-Since we are using AES encryption, we will need the .pgpoolkey file for our install.

-For security, the **.pgpoolkey** file must be located in the home directory of the user running Pgpool and must have its permissions set to 600.

-Since we are running Pgpool under the user postgres the .pgpass must be in the postgres home directory.
-In our environment, that would be **/var/lib/pgsql**

-Assuming you have already su - postgres as mentioned above, run the following commands.

-    echo 'jorgeiscool' > ~/.pgpoolkey

-Set the permissions

-    chmod 600 ~/.pgpoolkey

 ### Generate entries for pool_passwd

-When you run the following command for each user, you will be prompted for a password, after you enter the password, all the voodo takes place and the entry will be added to the pool_pwasswd file.
+When you run the following command for each user, an entry will be added to the pool_pwasswd file for the user

-For example, you will see a similar output to this.

-    pg_enc -m -k ~/.pgpoolkey -u postgres -p

-    db password:

-    trying to read key from file /var/lib/pgsql/.pgpoolkey

-Remember to have your .**pgpoolkey** already in place and run the pg_enc command below for each of the users created in the pg1 database.

 The postgres user

-    pg_enc -m -k ~/.pgpoolkey -u postgres -p
+    pg_md5 -m -u postgres postgres

 The pgpool user

-    pg_enc -m -k ~/.pgpoolkey -u pgpool -p
+    pg_md5 -m -u pgpool pgpool

 The reader user

-    pg_enc -m -k ~/.pgpoolkey -u reader -p
+    pg_md5 -m -u reader reader

 The writer user

-    pg_enc -m -k ~/.pgpoolkey -u writer -p
+    pg_md5 -m -u writer writer

 And finally the replicator user

-    pg_enc -m -k ~/.pgpoolkey -u replicator -p
+    pg_md5 -m -u replicator replicator

+If you have additional user you want to add, repeat the above command with the user and password.
+In our examples, the password is the last argument of the command.

 Based on the role names and password we created earlier  in postgres, this is what our file  **/etc/pgpool-II/pool_passwd** should look like after we generate all the entries.

-    postgres:AESFK+C+SsZCGWyT3Ms4q1MOg==
-    pgpool:AESQ5bnrN9tu6V2y6NVoE1Pwg==
-    reader:AESKo9PIJYuOa9kA/hClNKnUg==
-    writer:AES1xhIjMkStiINppUoRE4mPA==
-    replicator:AEStWQQrGkATgObEU1EymwlRQ==
+    postgres:md53175bce1d3201d16594cebf9d7eb3f9d
+    pgpool:md5f24aeb1c3b7d05d7eaf2cd648c307092
+    reader:md5594a23d93fbef31193790edc87763969
+    writer:md5b462494acb3894fee8e680bb0057d319
+    replicator:md55577127b7ffb431f05a1dcd318438d11

-#### .pgpass
+#### The .pgpass file

 The .**pgpass** file is a file used by Postgres client applications, including tools like psql and pg_basebackup, to store passwords for connecting to a Postgres database.
 It works with Pgpool by providing the password needed to connect to the backend database nodes.